anushreejha/VerbToneAI/README.md

 ### 5. Asking the Time:

-On giving any suitable command such as *"what's the time"* or *"tell me the time"*, Galena will tell you the current time.
+On giving any suitable command such as *"What's the time"* or *"Tell me the time"*, Galena will tell you the current time.

 ### 6. Asking the Date:

-On giving any suitable command such as *"what's the date today"* or *"tell me the date"*, Galena will tell you the current date.
+On giving any suitable command such as *"What's the date today"* or *"Tell me the date"*, Galena will tell you the current date.

 ### 7. For News Headlines:

-Asking for anything along the line of *"what's the current news"* or *"tell me the latest news"* will cause Galena to tell you the current top ten headlines from the Times of India website.
+Ask for anything along the lines of *"What's the current news"* or *"Tell me the latest news"* to get the current top ten headlines from the Times of India website.

 ### 8. Searching on Wikipedia:

-In order to search for something on Wikipedia, all you need to do is ask Galena something like *"search on Wikipedia"* or *"look up on Wikipedia"*.
+To search on Wikipedia, all you need to do is ask Galena something like *"Search on Wikipedia"* or *"Look up on Wikipedia"*.
 Galena will then ask you about what you would like to search for and upon replying, you will be given the search results.

 ### 9. Asking Galena about the Things She Can Do

-If you ask Galena, *"what can you do"* or *"can you do this"*, Galena will tell you the things she can do and as she says further, please feel free to reach out if you would like to suggest any more things for Galena to do.
+If you ask Galena, *"What can you do"* or *"Can you do this"*, Galena will tell you the things she can do and as she goes further, please feel free to reach out if you would like to suggest any more things for Galena to do.

 ### 10. Clicking a Photo

 Galena can also be used to capture a selfie for you.
-All you have to do is ask her, *"capture a pic"* or *"click a photo"* and she will tell you to smile and your picture will be clicked and saved with the name "image" as a '.jpg' file.
+All you have to do is ask her, *"Capture a pic"* or *"Click a photo"* and she will tell you to smile and your picture will be clicked and saved with the name "image" as a '.jpg' file.

 ### 11. Ending the Program

-When you wish to exit the program, just say *"bye"* or *"talk to you later"* to Galena and she will wish you and the program will quit.
+When you wish to exit the program, just say *"Bye"* or *"Talk to you later"* to Galena and she will wish you and the program will quit.

-## A Small Note

-Thank you for interacting with Galena!
-Please keep in mind, the program doesn't always deliver the expected results in case of any internet issues so kindly be patient and re-run the program if any issue occurs.

 #### <p align="right"> *~Anushree Jha* </p>